 5. Watch the Weather

-Teen drivers are especially vulnerable to bad weather conditions as they’ve not had much practice driving in low-visibility conditions like snow, ice, heavy rain and fog.
-A few helpful new driver tips for driving in bad weather include slowing down, increasing following distance and getting off the road when conditions warrant.
+Teen drivers are especially vulnerable to bad weather conditions as they’ve not had much practice driving in low visibility conditions like snow, ice, heavy rain and fog.
+New drivers should learn that it’s smart to slow down, follow other vehicles from a greater distance than usual and get off the road when conditions are severe.

 6. Practice School Zone Safety

-If your teenager is going to be driving to and from school each day, they need to be extra mindful in school zones.
+If your teenager is going to be driving to and from school each day, learning extra mindfulness while driving in school zone is a must — not just because it saves lives, but also because infractions often carry higher penalties in school zones.
 Encourage your teen driver to arrive 10 minutes early and leave later to avoid the mad dash in and out of the parking lot.
+Know the speed limit in the school zone.
 Always stop for school buses with flashing lights and be aware of students getting off the bus or crossing the street.

 7. Yellow Lights Mean Slow Down and Stop

 When in doubt, hit the brakes.
-Attempting to outrun a yellow light is a dangerous practice.
-When riding along with your teen driver, teach them to always practice caution when approaching yellow lights, which normally mean stopping for them rather than running them.
+Attempting to outrun a yellow light is dangerous and can lead to awful accidents.
+When riding along with your teen driver, teach them to always practice caution when approaching yellow lights, which normally means slowing to a stop, rather than running the light.

 8. Hands on the Wheel, Eyes on the Road

 Drivers have the most control over their vehicle when both hands are on the wheel and their eyes are on the road.
+Make sure your teen knows how to hold the wheel properly and practices watching the road and checking mirrors.
 This will also help limit and discourage distracted driving.

 9. Be Aware, Always

-It takes just one driver to make one bad move.
-Always being aware of the cars around you — who’s entering a turning lane, who’s exiting a parking lot, who’s approaching you from behind, who’s turning at an intersection with pedestrians in the crosswalk — can help your teen evade situations before they become accidents.
+It takes just one driver to make one bad move for tragedy to occur.
+Always being aware of the cars around you — who’s entering a turning lane, who’s exiting a parking lot, who’s approaching you from behind, who’s turning at an intersection with pedestrians in the crosswalk — can help your teen avoid situations before they become accidents.

 As an experienced driver, you should set a good example for your young driver.
 Demonstrate safe driving behavior by driving defensively, buckling up and avoiding distractions while you’re behind the wheel.